Stacking a wedding cake isn’t necessarily easy, but it is worth doing properly! Otherwise, your wedding might be interrupted by a cake disaster.

 Remove the domed tops from any of your cakes.
-The top and bottom of the cake need to be completely flat, for better layering and stacking.
+The top and bottom of the cake (see also: How To Fix Cracks And Hard Top On Cake?)need to be completely flat, for better layering and stacking.

 If you’re layering your individual tiers, pipe an outer circle on the rim of the bottom layer.
 This forms a barrier, to prevent frosting from leaking.